Amnesty International: Criticism and controversies

+Internal controversies

 2019 report on workplace bullying

 In February 2019, Amnesty International's management team offered to resign after an independent report found what it called a "toxic culture" of workplace bullying.
-Evidence of bullying, harassment, sexism and racism was uncovered after two 2018 suicides were investigated: that of 30-year Amnesty veteran Gaëtan Mootoo in Paris in May 2018 (who left a note citing work pressures); and that of 28-year-old intern Rosalind McGregor in Geneva in July 2018.
-An internal survey by the Konterra group with a team of psychologists was conducted in January 2019, after the 2 employees had killed themselves in 2018.
-The report stated that Amnesty had a toxic work culture and that workers frequently cited mental and physical health issues as a result of their work for the organization.
-The report found that: "39 per cent of Amnesty International staff reported that they developed mental or physical health issues as the direct result of working at Amnesty".
-The report concluded, "organisational culture and management failures are the root cause of most staff wellbeing issues."
+Evidence of bullying, harassment, sexism and racism was uncovered after two 2018 suicides were investigated: that of 30-year Amnesty veteran Gaëtan Mootoo in Paris in May 2018; and that of 28-year-old intern Rosalind McGregor in Geneva in July 2018.

-Elaborating on this the report mentioned that bullying, public humiliation and other abuses of power are commonplace and routine practice by the management.
+A 2019 externally commissioned report stated that bullying, public humiliation and other abuses of power are commonplace and routine practice by the management.
 It also claimed the us versus them culture among employees and the severe lack of trust in the senior management at Amnesty.
 By October 2019 five of the seven members of the senior leadership team at Amnesty's international secretariat left the organization with "generous" redundancy packages.
-Among them, Anna Neistat, who was Gaëtan Mootoo's senior manager directly implicated in the independent report on Mootoo's death.
-According to Mootoo's former collaborator, Salvatore Saguès, "Gaëtan's case is merely the tip of the iceberg at Amnesty.
-A huge amount of suffering is caused to employees.
-Since the days of Salil Shetty, when top management were being paid fabulous salaries, Amnesty has become a multinational where the staff are seen as dispensable.
-Human resources management is a disaster and nobody is prepared to stand up and be counted.
-The level of impunity granted to Amnesty's bosses is simply unacceptable."
-After none of the managers responsible of bullying at Amnesty were held accountable a group of workers petitioned for Amnesty's chief Kumi Naidoo to resign.
-On 5 December 2019 Naidoo resigned from his post of Amnesty's Secretary General citing ill health and appointing Julie Verhaar as an interim Secretary General.
-In their petition, workers demanded her immediate resignation as well.
+After none of the managers responsible of bullying at Amnesty were held accountable, a group of workers petitioned for Amnesty's chief Kumi Naidoo to resign.
+On 5 December 2019 Naidoo resigned from his post of Amnesty's Secretary General citing ill health.